-(1) From the date of hire until the completion of 5 years continuous service: 80 hours a year per the following schedule --
+(1) From the date of hire until the completion of 5 years

-•
+continuous service: 80 hours a year per the following schedule -

 January - 6 May - 7 September - 7

-February 7 June - 7 October 6
+February - 7 June - 7 October - 6

-March 7 July 6 November 7
+March - 7 July - 6 November - 7

-April - 6 August - 7 December 7
+April - 6 August - 7 December - 7

-(2) From the completion of 5 years of continuous service until the completion of 15 years of continuous service: 120 hours a year per the following schedule --
+(2) From the completion of 5 years of continuous service until the

+completion of 10 years of continuous service: 120 hours a year per the

+following schedule -

-January 10 May - 10 September - 10
+January - 10 May - 10 September - 10

-February - 10 June 1 10 October 10
+February - 10 June - 10 October - 10

-March - 10 July November - 10
+March - 10 July - 10 November - 10

-April 10 August - 10 December 10
+April - 10 August - 10 December - 10

+(3) From the completion of 10 years of continuous service until the

-(3) From the completion of 15 years of continuous service: 160 hours a year per the following schedule --
+completion of 15 years of continuous service: 160 hours a year per the

+following schedule -

-January - 13 May 13 September 14
+January 13 May 13 September - : 14

-February 13 June 14 October 13
+February 13 June 14 October - 13

-March 14 July 13 November 13
+March 14 July - 13 November - 13

-April - 13 August 13 December 14
+April 13 August 13 December - 14

+١. From the ~ mplotion ~f 1 5 t re of continuouc ~ ~ × ari an

+(4) From the completion of 15 years of continuous service: 8 additional hours per year of service up to a maximum of 40 additional hours.

-- (b) Limitations on Vacation Length.
-No employee may take more than 120 consecutive hours of vacation (exclusive of holidays) without the prior consent of the Administrator. - (c) Carryover of Vacation Days.
-Vacation time shall not be carried over for more than 12 months after the end of the calendar year in which it is earned. - (d) Payment of Vacation Credits Upon Termination.
+(b) Limitations on Vacation Length.
+No employee may take more than 120 consecutive hours of vacation (exclusive of holidays) without the prior consent of the Administrator.

+(c) Carryover of Vacation Days.
+Vacation time shall not be carried over for more than 24 months after the end of the calendar year in which it is earned.

+(d) Payment of Vacation Credits Annually.
+An employee may request pay for vacation accrued and unused once per calendar year.
+The request shall be submitted in writing to the Administrator and shall be processed on the ensuing pay period.

+(e) Payment of Vacation Credits Upon Termination.
 An employee whose employment is terminated will receive payment at the then current straight time rate of pay for vacation accrued and unused.
-If an employee dies, the employee's estate will be entitled to such payment. - (e) Requests for Vacations.
+If an employee dies, the employee's estate will be entitled to such payment.

+(f) Requests for Vacations.
 Preference for vacation shall be given those scheduled by February 15.
 An employee shall request vacation at least one week prior to the vacation requested.
 Department heads have the discretion and responsibility to grant or deny vacations subject to the needs of the Village.

 7.02 Prorated Vacations for Part-Time Employees.
 A part-time employee is entitled to vacation to the same extent as a full-time employee with equivalent lengths of service.
-However, a part-time employee will receive vacation on a prorated basis determined by a fraction, the numerator of which shall be the hours of the month actually worked by the employee and the denominator of which shall be the normal working hours per year for a full-time employee divided by 12.
+However, a part-time employee will receive vacation on a prorated basis determined by a fraction, the numerator of which shall be the hours of the month actually worked by the employee and the denominator of which shall be the normal working hours per year for a fulltime employee divided by 12.

 7.03 Unpaid Vacations for Temporary Employees.
 Temporary employees are entitled to no vacation but may take unpaid vacations in the discretion of their respective department heads.